f-bianchi/weroad/README.md

 ## Prerequisites

+- Node.js version 20.x or higher
-Before getting started, make sure you have Docker installed on your system.
+- Before getting started, make sure you have Docker installed on your system.

 ## Getting Started